aria2/aria2/README.rst

 .. note::

   On Apple OSX the OS-level SSL/TLS support will be preferred.
 Hence neither GnuTLS nor OpenSSL are required on that platform.
 If you'd like to disable this behavior, run configure with ``--without-appletls``.

   GnuTLS has precedence over OpenSSL if both libraries are installed.
   If you prefer OpenSSL, run configure with ``--without-gnutls`` ``--with-openssl``.

+  On Windows there is an experimental SSL implementation available that is based on the native Windows SSL capabilities (Schannel).
+Run configure with ``--with-wintls`` to use.

 .. note::